David Zdrilic: In Europe

 With Unterhaching in financial trouble, Zdrilic gained a release and signed on to English First Division side Walsall, where he was soon joined by fellow Australian Steve Corica.
-In a season restricted by a calf injury, he made 29 appearances in the league and cup scoring five goals including the only goal against Wimbledon F.C. in the FA Cup fourth round.
-In May 2003 he parted from the club and after interest from other English sides and Norwegian side S.K.
-Brann, he signed to Scottish Premier League club Aberdeen on a one-year deal, making an immediate impact with a goal 80 seconds into his debut in a pre-season friendly against Liverpool and then again against Rangers in the league.
-Zdrilic went on to score 8 goals in all competitions including the winner in a memorable win over Celtic which ended Celtics unbeaten home run of 78 games.
-After being linked with Belgian clubs Lierse and Gent, and also 1860 Munich, he returned to 2nd Bundesliga at Eintracht Trier.
+In a season restricted by a calf injury, he made 29 appearances in the league and cup scoring five goals including the only goal against Wimbledon in the FA Cup fourth round.
+In May 2003 he parted from the club and after interest from other English sides and Norwegian side Brann, he signed to Scottish Premier League club Aberdeen on a one-year deal, making an immediate impact with a goal 80 seconds into his debut in a pre-season friendly against Liverpool, and then again against Rangers in the league.
+Zdrilic went on to score eight goals in all competitions, including the winner in a memorable win over Celtic, which ended Celtic's unbeaten home run of 78 games.
+After being linked with Belgian clubs Lierse and Gent, as well as 1860 Munich, he returned to 2.
+Bundesliga with Eintracht Trier.

 While facing difficulties at Aberdeen, his elevation back to the top flight of a European league returned him to national team contention.
 He was selected for a number of friendly matches and rejoined the squad in May for the 2004 OFC Nations Cup, which also doubled as qualifiers for the 2006 FIFA World Cup.
 After a goal against Tahiti, he made two more appearances against Fiji and Vanuatu.